osmianski/blog/2019/08/03-dependency-injection-in-php.md

 * class testability is important;
 * DI provides a solid approach for managing class dependencies and writing testable code.

-The next article will describe shortcomings of dependency injection and it will provide alternative approach.
+The next articles will describe imperfections of dependency injection and propose alternative approach.

-Discuss this post [on Hacker News](https://news.ycombinator.com/item?id=20791984) or [on GitHub](https://github.com/osmianski/blog).
+Discuss this post [on Reddit]() or [get in touch](https://github.com/osmianski).